hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 This report looks describes only the Extempore runtime environment and not the libraries included in a standard distribution of Extempore.

 ### Context
 Extempore is mainly used for live performances, especially of music (Algoraves) and Graphics.
 In a typical algorave one or more artists are on stage with their computers, using them to generate music and graphics for the audience.
 Their screens are output behind them using beamers or big screens, so that the crowd can follow their actions on a superficial level.
+An example for such a performance is shown in @Mume .

 ### General Application Domain
 Code development in Extempore falls into one of two categories: live performances and preperation of libraries.